-Man Master Charge Money Order
+Visa, Master Charge, Money Order

-Martin Consulting, 94 Macalester Bay, Winnipeg, Manitoba, R3T 2X5 Canada
+Martin Consulting, 94 Macalester Bay, Winnipeg, Manitoba, R3T 2X5 Canada TM OF TANDY CORP

-PROCESSORS (Cont's from Ps.
-18)
+PROCESSORS (Cot's from N. 18)

 codes, so you can mix graphics and

 text on the printed page.
 This means

 you could print out a nicely designed

 letterhead if you wanted and then

-just start toping the letter.
+just start typing the letter.

 WORDCC7 is the lowest-priced program of the four and is a perfect match for the printer for which it was designed, the LP VII.
 It is versitile enough to allow you to perform most of the functions you need in a word processor and every function is useful.
-It will perform you man-like service for you.
+It will perform youman-like service for you.

-It is my belief that these word processors are priced just right, and the prices, in many ways, reflect their level of sophistication.
-At the top end of the scale. the tradeoff is an outstanding screen display and editing so easy it is inserts and justified text (in the C.C. editor the best of the Basic programs, but its screen display 15 not as easy to deal with.
-WORDCC7 is low-end product, pricewise, still has many excellent features.
+It is my belief that these word processors are priced just right, and the prices, in many ways, reflect their level of sophistication. the top end of the scale. the tradeoff is an outstanding screen display and editing so easy it is variable hard to believe against inserts and justified text (in the C.C.
+WRITER current version). of the best editor the Basic programs, but its screen display is not as easy to deal with.
+WORDCC7 is low-end product, pricewise, but still has many excellent features.
 If you are looking for a processor, you will have to determine your own needs and evaluate the tradeoffs.